dwijesinghe/viMax/README.md

-# viMinder
+# viMax

-This plugin was designed to allow Vim users the ability to schedule reminders quickly from within Vim.
-The plugin wraps around the Windows schtasks utility so it is currently Windows only.
-If you know of similar utilities on Mac or Linux machines feel free to send me a feature request/contribute.
+Vim plugin for enabling the + and - keys to change font size (similar to Google Chrome but without using the Ctrl key).
+Hopefully this will ease the strain on your eyes, fellow Vimmers 8)

 #Installation

-## Install using Pathogen
+## Install using Pathogen (if you already have Pathogen installed, skip to step 4)

-viMinder is packaged to be easily downloadable/updateable via the Pathogen plugin.
+viMax is packaged to be easily downloadable/updateable via the Pathogen plugin.

 1. Install [pathogen.vim] into `~/.vim/autoload/` (see [pathogen's
    readme][install-pathogen] for more information.)